 Blackstock chased pole qualifier Indy Dontje to the starting line for Saturday’s race, and needed just three turns to take the lead.
-Wan incident behind them, leading to a full-course caution, Blackstock made the move stick on the ensuing restart and the remainder of his stint.
+With an incident behind them, leading to a full-course caution, Blackstock made the move stick on the ensuing restart and the remainder of his stint.
 The crew smoothly executed the mid-race pit stop and driver change, and Hindman then widened the gap to nearly 40 seconds to earn a dominant victory.

 Sunday’s race followed a similar script, with Hindman outdragging rival and pole qualifier Ryan Dalziel down the long Road America startline straight and into the opening turn.
 This time Hindman handed Blackstock a 12.5-second lead at the pit stop and driver change, and Blackstock extended it to 21 seconds at the finish.